 7. How are fellowship award recipients selected?

-Fellowship award recipients are selected by the Club or SIG.
-Before sending applications to the Club or SIG, the Center for Public Service and Engaged Scholarship will vet applications for feasibility and eligibility.
+Fellowship award recipients are selected by the Club/SIG.
+Before sending applications to the Club/SIG, CPSES will vet applications for feasibility and eligibility.

 8. Once my Club/SIG selects our awardee(s) can we directly notify them?